pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 #### Modify exist synonyms

 If we want to modify an existing record, we can modify it with UPDATE statement.
-For example, if we want to modify "Windows" to "Window", we as below.
+For example, if we want to modify "Windows" to "Window", we do as below.

 ```sql
 UPDATE synonyms SET synonyms = array_replace(synonyms, 'Windows', 'Window') WHERE term = 'display' OR term = 'video display' OR term = 'Windows';